Darcara/nMerge/README.md

 * If merging applications, the output file name must be different from the input assembly.
 * Assembly information and icons are not transferred to the merged assembly, yet.
-* If using compression (`/zip`), an uncompressed version of Ionic.Bzip2.dll(roughly 56k) must be merged into the target.
-For very small assemblies that can mean a net increase in file size.
-Merged assembly will always be bigger than 56k.
-This can be avoided using `/noziplib` if the library can be loaded from elsewhere (subsequent nMerge, GAC, application directory)